phantomics/april/README.md

 ## Compatibility with Common Lisp Implementations

 April puts the numeric and array processing capabilities of Common Lisp to the test.
-It has been verified to work with SBCL, CCL, ECL, ABCL, Clasp, Allegro CL and LispWorks but SBCL and CCL are the only implementations that are completely free of compatibility problems.
+It has been verified to work with SBCL, CCL, ECL, ABCL, Clasp, Allegro CL and LispWorks.
+SBCL and CCL are considered fully compatible with no special provisions made in order to function.
+ECL and Clasp pass all tests with the help of some specific provisions addressing their differences from other CL implementations.
+ABCL passes all main tests with the help of some special provisions and all dfn tests except those in the tree library, which cannot be loaded due to limitations of the underlying Java virtual machine.
+Allegro CL and LispWorks both have a few compatibility issues causing failures of dfn tests.
 [See this document for a list of all differences in functionality between implementations.](./compatibility-notes.md)

 ## Automatic Installation